Einic/EnvoyinStack/README.md

 - Provide Nginx, OpenResty, Rabbitmq, Fastdfs + Fastdht
 - Provide Mysql group replication and Proxysql,multi source replication(master slaves)
 - Provide Gateway kong server and konga
+- Provide ElasticStack-7.15.2(elasticsearch and kibana The platinum version never expires)
+- Provide Powerline is a statusline plugin for vim, and provides statuslines and prompts for several other applications, including bash
 - Provide Automatically push keys to remote servers
 - Providing a plurality of Tomcat version (Tomcat-10,Tomcat-9, Tomcat-8, Tomcat-7)
 - Providing a plurality of JDK version (JDK-11.0, JDK-1.8, JDK-1.7)